 There's also a scene near the end where Kristoff's thumb phases through Anna's dress.

 Breakaway Pop Hit: This is inverted.
 While Demi Lovato's version of "Let It Go" is popular in its own right, it's the original version, in the context of the movie, that became the cultural hit.
 It was so good it even won an Academy award for best animated film in 2014

-Celebrity Voice Actor: Most of the cast, as is usually the case for big-budget animated films (for instance, Kristen Bell landed the lead role as Anna, while Elsa is voiced by Idina Menzel) Maurice LaMarche as the King and Frank Welker as Sitron are the token "legit VA"s in the main cast.
+Celebrity Voice Actor: Most of the cast, as is usually the case for big-budget animated films (for instance, Kristen Bell landed the lead role as Anna, while Elsa is voiced by Idina Menzel.
+Maurice LaMarche as the King and Frank Welker as Sitron are the token "legit VA"s in the main cast.
 (Character actress Edie McClurg, known for her distinctive voice, also plays a prominent role.)

 Completely Different Title: Is known as The Snow Queen in some European countries, reportedly because of Europe's strong cultural bond with Hans Christian Andersen, even though the movie only resembles his Snow Queen in a very loose way.
 A number of other countries changed the title to "Kingdom of Ice" or some variation on it ("Snow Kingdom", "Land of Ice", etc.).